-Show direct number if the mobile is empty.
+- Show the direct number if the mobile is empty.

-- Allow users the flexibility to create their own sign off without you as the admin have to create additional templates.
+- Allow users the flexibility to create their sign-off without you, as the admin has to create additional templates.

 - Allow users to add their own LinkedIn; if they don't, the company LinkedIn profile is used.

 This is the IF NULL ...
 THEN ...
 ELSE statement:

 IF NULL...
 THEN...
 ELSE...

 Example #1 - How to show the direct number if the mobile is empty

-You preview the results of the condition in Preview tab of your signature.
+You preview the condition results in the Preview tab of your signature.

 Alexander Beck has Mobile field content and his email signature incl. his cell no.:

-Ann Appleseed has no Mobile content and instead, her email signature show her direct no.:
+Ann Appleseed has no Mobile content, and instead, her email signature shows her direct no.:

 Example #2 - How to create dynamic sign off

-Let's say that you would like to allow end-users to maintain their own sign-off and if they don't, they will get the company standard.
+Let's say that you would like to allow end-users to maintain their sign-off; if they don't, they will get the company standard.

 - Standard sign-off = Best regards

 - Add a field (in this example, we name it 'SignOff') and make it editable by the employee.

 Now users can update their email signature sign-off in the Xink add-in, and if they don't, they will get the company default.
 When an end-user requests a specific sign-off, you don't have to create a new template to meet that request.
-And you don't have to streamline everyone to use one specific sign off.
-What’s the right way to sign off an email?
+And you don't have to streamline everyone to use one specific sign-off.

-Example #3 - How to create dynamic LinkedIn
+Example #3 - How to create a dynamic LinkedIn

 In this example, the link is www.linkedin.com/company/xink/ if the ((LinkedIn)) field is empty.

 If the user link is updated, then that link is used.

-When you made the field editable, then the end-user can update in their Xink client by clicking 'My Contact Details':
+When you make the field editable, then the end-user can update in their Xink add-in by clicking 'My Contact Details':